Welcome to heydayDo.com

 I don’t want to spend a lot of time working out, so I usually go for brief HIIT-type workouts.

 Low-impact HIIT: Me on my Xiser mini-stepper…

 Below are a few of the ‘non-workout’ ways I like to spend my physically active time.

 I’ve gone surfing somewhere between 4,000 & 5,000 times in my life, and I’ve probably ridden around 50,000 waves.

-I am still totally stoked to get wet, so I’m going to keep paddling out as long as I can…
+I am still totally stoked to catch the Pacific’s waves, so I’m going to keep paddling out as long as I can, whenever I can.

 I trek a ton of miles per year with my Rotties on the mountainside where I live.